7 Chakras

 Root Chakra - (Muladhara) LAM - Note C

-Located at the base of the spine, the root chakra is associated with the C note and the colour red.
-It’s considered to play a role in survival, and provide grounding in the physical realm.
+Located at the base of the spine, the root chakra is associated with the note C and the colour red.
+It is considered to play a role in survival, and provide grounding in the physical realm.

-Sacral Chakra - (Svadhisthana) (Svadhisthana) VAM - Note D
+Sacral Chakra - (Svadhisthana) VAM - Note D

 Sitting between the navel and pubic bone, the sacral chakra is associated with the colour orange and D note.
 It plays a role in governing relationships, sexual energy and creativity.